-Frost and Simpson leave, and leave Magnus with a parting admonition finding Wartler is the prime objective.
-He offers assurances, which is bull, he has no clue where to look for Wartler and in a few more days, the body will be part of the wildlife, literally.
+Frost and Simpson leave Magnus with a parting admonition, finding Wartler is the prime objective.
+He offers assurances, which is bull, he has no clue where to look for Wartler and in a few more days the body will be part of the wildlife, literally.

 “Let’s move, maybe he’ll think they came back for something and won’t do a peephole check.
 Take out the camera that monitors the door.”

 On the way up the drive Lauren blasts the cam, a small ‘dink’ as the laser breaks the lens, rendering it useless.